IanoNjuguna/erc-20/README.md

 # erc-20
-Ethereum Request for Comments 20:
-    The Token Standard that implements an API for tokens within Smart Contracts.
+Implement an API for tokens within Smart Contracts.

 Tokens can represent virtually anything in Ethereum: